mbvillalonga/nail-polish-db/README.md

 ### Polish list

-- Tags for easy filtering by finish, colors, etc.: Create a many-to-many relationship
+- Tags for easy filtering by finish, colors, etc.: Create a many-to-many relationship (done: 4/6/25)
+- Convert `color_family` attribute from string to single-select drop-down
+- Add a destashed attribute

 ### Manicure log